Real-world examples of PR getting an account-based makeover

-These internal teams were over the moon at such an achievement from their colleagues and were enthusiastically sharing the news on social media sites but also using internal comms tools: newsletter, intranet, staff meetings and the like.
+These internal teams were over the moon at such an achievement from their colleagues and were enthusiastically sharing the news on social media sites but also using internal comms tools: newsletter, intranet, staff meetings, and the like.
 This gave the client some serious air cover within the target account that would have been almost impossible to get by any other means.

 Which organization doesn’t want to share incredible stories about their employees?

-Ahh the trusty case study.
+Ahh, the trusty case study.
 Often lauded, rarely mastered.
-You’d be hard pressed to find a marketer who doesn’t acknowledge their importance - and it’s one of the few tactics that effortlessly traverse the full range of B2B sectors.
+You’d be hard-pressed to find a marketer who doesn’t acknowledge their importance - and it’s one of the few tactics that effortlessly traverse the full range of B2B sectors.

-You see, the style of case study that will resonate will vary greatly depending on the account.
+You see, the style of a case study that will resonate will vary greatly depending on the account.
 There are loads of variables to consider depending on what type of business you are, and the target account is.
 They’re certainly going to want case studies that are: